httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 If a recipient does not do so, senders may find it beneficial to always send the field value as a literal, rather than entering it into the dynamic table.

-## Header Block Size
+## Message Header Size

-A server in receipt of a larger header block than it is willing to handle can send an HTTP 431 (Request Header Fields Too Large) status code per {{Section 5 of ?RFC6585}}.
+A server in receipt of a larger message header than it is willing to handle can send an HTTP 431 (Request Header Fields Too Large) status code per {{Section 5 of ?RFC6585}}.
-Due to the typical size of the field values containing certificate data, recipients may need to be configured to allow for a larger maximum header block size.
+Due to the typical size of the field values containing certificate data, recipients may need to be configured to allow for a larger maximum header size.
-An intermediary generating client certificate header fields on connections that allow for advertising the maximum acceptable header block size (e.g. HTTP/2 {{?RFC9113}}
+An intermediary generating client certificate header fields on connections that allow for advertising the maximum acceptable header size (e.g. HTTP/2 {{?RFC9113}}
-or HTTP/3 {{?RFC9114}}) should account for the additional size of the header block of the requests it sends vs. requests it receives by advertising a value to its clients that is sufficiently smaller so as to allow for the addition of certificate data.
+or HTTP/3 {{?RFC9114}}) should account for the additional size of the header of the requests it sends vs. requests it receives by advertising a value to its clients that is sufficiently smaller so as to allow for the addition of certificate data.

 ## TLS Session Resumption